koliberEng/all_digital_pll/README.md

 Additionally, the PLL includes a reset signal (reset) to initialize its internal state, and constants (CLOCK_FREQ, TARGET_FREQ, AW, BETA, ALPHA) to configure the PLL parameters such as clock frequencies and loop filter gains.

+There are lectures available here: https://pallen.ece.gatech.edu/Academic/ECE_6440/Summer_2003/ece_6440_su2003.htm this has several pdfs that are related to frequency synthesis and pll design.